orpheushq/estatus-server/README.md

     > `php artisan db:seed RolesAndPermissionsSeeder`
 * The UserAccessSeeder can be used to assign roles to some of the default accounts
     > `php artisan db:seed UserAccessSeeder`

+## AdminLTE
+* To publish resources
+    > `php artisan adminlte:install`
+    + If resources already exist, a prompt is shown whether to replace existing configuration/ resources